BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 As an example, let’s say an image goes through a convolution layer on a weight matrix of 5 × 5 × 64.
 It generates 64 convolutions by sliding a 5 × 5 window.
 Therefore, this model has 5 × 5 × 64 = 1,600 parameters, which is remarkably fewer parameters than a fully connected network: 256 × 256 = 65,536.

 More often than not image classification datasets are significant in size.
-Nevertheless, we use data augmentation in order to further generalize the model. <a href="https://www.tensorflow.org/tutorials/images/data_augmentation">Data augmentation</a> takes the approach of generating additional training data from your existing examples by augmenting them using random transformations that yield similar-looking images.
+Nevertheless, we use data augmentation in order to further generalize the model.
+[Data augmentation](https://www.tensorflow.org/tutorials/images/data_augmentation) takes the approach of generating additional training data from your existing examples by augmenting them using random transformations that yield similar-looking images.
 This exposes the model to more aspects of the data and prevents over-fitting.

 According to documentation of [Tensorflow](https://www.tensorflow.org/tutorials/images/classification#data_augmentation), we can combine the data augmentation, rescalling and the CNN model in this manner: